- Dr Kate Wright

 Previously, I acted as a media consultant for Amnesty International, Human Rights Watch and Oxfam, as well as training the press officers of small NGOs to work with national and international journalists, under the auspices of the Media Trust.
 I have also worked as a theatre producer and international film festival organiser in Edinburgh and have a longstanding interest in the use of the arts as a progressive force.

-(In preparation) Making Humanitarian Journalism (co-authored with Mel Bunce and Martin Scott).
+(In preparation) Humanitarian Journalism: Money, Power and Practice (co-authored with Mel Bunce and Martin Scott).

 (In print) Who's Reporting Africa Now?
 Non-Governmental Organizations, Journalists and Multimedia.
 London, New York: Peter Lang.

-(Accepted, in print).
+(2018).
 "Helping our beneficiaries tell their own stories?"
 International aid agencies and the politics of voice in news production.
-Global Media and Communication.
+Global Media and Communication 14 (1): pp. 85-102

-(Accepted, in print) 'Humanitarian Journalism'.
+(Forthcoming, 2019) 'Humanitarian journalism'.
 In L. Chouliaraki and A. Vestergaard (Eds.)
-Handbook of Humanitarian Communication.
+Routledge Handbook of Humanitarian Communication.
 London: Routledge (co-authored with Martin Scott and Mel Bunce)

 (2017).
-'Public-Commercial Hybridity at BBC News Online: Covering Non-Governmental Organisations in Africa'.
+'Public-commercial hybridity at BBC News Online: Covering non-governmental organisations in Africa'.
 In A. Davis (Ed.)
 The Death of Public Knowledge?
+How Free Markets Destroy the General Intellect.
 London: Goldsmiths/MIT Press

 Topics interested in supervising

 My remit is interdisciplinary, so I can act as a co-supervisor for PhD students working in many different disciplines, not just the subjects listed here.
-I welcome applications from doctoral candidates interested in studying all aspects of the media, especially that which is to do with Africa.
+I welcome applications from doctoral candidates interested in studying all aspects of the media.
 I'm particularly interested in the production, funding and reception of journalism, but I also have expertise in political communications and strategic communications, non-governmental work and mediated activism.
 I am happy to work with applicants to identify co-supervisor in other subject areas.
 This may include colleagues working in international politics, international development, digital sociology, digital media design, digital media, documentary-making, peace-building and religion.
 Students are welcome to contact me to discuss this if they wish.

 If you are interested in being supervised by Kate Wright, please see the links below for more information: